-This financial product promotes environmental or social characteristics but does not have as its objective sustainable investment.
-The strategy seeks to maintain a minimum proportion of at least 20% of its portfolio weight in sustainable investments, measured as the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds within the strategy.
+This financial product promotes environmental or social characteristics but does not have as its objective a sustainable investment.
+The Strategy seeks to maintain a minimum proportion of at least 80% of its investments in funds with an SFDR Article 8 or 9 designation.
+The Strategy also seeks to maintain a minimum proportion of at least 20% of its investments in sustainable investments, measured as the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds within the Strategy.

-The strategy invests in funds, some of which make sustainable investments.
+The Strategy invests in funds, some of which make sustainable investments.
 Under the SFDR, fund managers making a minimum sustainable investment commitment must complete a "Do No Significant Harm" ("DNSH") assessment to determine whether these investments are involved in activities deemed to have highly negative environmental and social impacts.